s-bauer/office-ui-fabric-vue/README.md

 It should behave just like the official
 [Office Fabric for React](https://github.com/OfficeDev/office-ui-fabric-react) library, provided by Microsoft.

-In contrast to other **Office Fabric** implementations in Vue.js (which there are only a few uncompleted ones) this library tries to use as many of the original unmodified source code from the [Office Fabric React](https://github.com/OfficeDev/office-ui-fabric-react) library as possible.
+In contrast to other **Office Fabric** implementations in Vue.js this library tries to use as many of the original unmodified source code from the
+[Office Fabric React](https://github.com/OfficeDev/office-ui-fabric-react) library as possible.

 This is achieved by utilizing the [@uifabric/merge-styles](https://www.npmjs.com/package/@uifabric/merge-styles) library